bl4de/ctf/2016/HackIM_2016/Unicle_Web200/Unicle_Web200_writeup.md

 returned in the same place error message "invalid load key, '{'."

 Quick session with Google told me that such error messages points I'm playing with Pickle Python module, which is used to serialization and deserialization of Python objects (https://docs.python.org/3.4/library/pickle.html).
-After two or free blog posts (linked at the end of this writeup) I had, more or less, some idea how can I use this vector to get the flag.
+Two, maybe three blog posts later (linked at the end of this writeup) I had, more or less, some idea how can I use this vector to get the flag.

 ### Phase two - Remote Code Execution via Pickle module